 Quickbooks for Farmers: Expenses & Sales (part 2) – This session takes the user through entering sales and expenses as well as how to use classes and customers to review profitability of sales channels.

-Farm Cash Flow Statement Instructions & Template – Skip to Lecture #3 for explanation of cash flow template.
+Farm Cash Flow Statement Instructions & Template – File will automatically download.

 Enterprise Budgets – These enterprise budgets have been designed by KPU’s Institute for Sustainable Food Systems and cover Vegetable, Animal, and Specialty Crop Budgets.
 An enterprise budget is a helpful tool because it projects the costs and returns of growing and selling a particular crop or livestock over a period of time.